-- n. establish sub-committees as required to advise the Learning and Teaching Committee on a variety of academic matters; - o. develop and implement the Learning and Teaching Plan and report progress to Academic Board; and - p. report to Academic Board at its next scheduled meeting and act on any other directives from the Academic Board.
+- n. establish sub-committees as required to advise the Learning and Teaching Committee on a variety of academic matters; - o. implement the academic annual academic plan and report progress to Academic Board; and - p. report to Academic Board at its next scheduled meeting and act on any other directives from the Academic Board.